 Idioventricular rhythm is a slow rhythm of under 50 bpm.
 It indicates that then ventricules are producing escape beats.

-Premature Ventricular Complex (above 1st strip)
+Premature Ventricular Complex-PVC (above 1st strip in #4)

 Premature ventricular complexes (PVCs) occur when a ventricular site generates an impulse.
 This happens before the next regular sinus beat.
 Look for a wide QRS complex, equal or greater than 0.12 sec.
 The QRS complex shape can be bizarre.
 The P wave will be absent.